 Descriptive essays can be written about everyday experiences such as graduation.
 However, you can select other descriptive essay topics, such as a frightening experience you had, and provide descriptive details about what happened, where, when, and how you felt.
 Don’t forget to use your five senses.
 You can also write about your first day in class regarding aspects such as the classroom, the people, and how you felt.

 Descriptive Essay About an Object

 Guided by the outline you developed in the first step, write the essay describing the subject and structure it accordingly.
 The standard descriptive essay format described above will guide you on what to include in each section.
-Also, remember the general guidelines of writing a descriptive essay and ensure that there is a logical flow in the descriptive paragraphs and throughout the essay.
+Also, remember the general guidelines for writing a descriptive essay and ensure a logical flow in the descriptive paragraphs and throughout the essay.
 Some of these guidelines include:

 Writing Guidelines After Choosing Descriptive Essay Topics

 Appeal to the senses

 When writing a descriptive essay, you need to embellish it with senses.
 Sight, touch, smell, hearing, and taste are key senses to include in your essay.
 If, for instance, you are describing the new eatery you just visited, talk about what it looked like, but also include what the place smelled like (e.g., if there was a sweet aroma of food or if the air was smoke-filled and stuffy).
 You could also talk about the sounds you heard while there (e.g., if there was soft music or trucks passing outside were the only thing you could hear).